show allhide all

 How do I determine whether I should budget an individual as a consultant/vendor or as a sub award?

-Here is a decision matrix to help clarify the distinction between a subcontract and a vendor agreement.
+Review OSP's Subawards page to help clarify the distinction between a subcontract and a vendor agreement.
 If the answer is "yes" to any of the following questions, a subaward may be appropriate.
-Georgia Tech will incur overhead on the first $25,000, and the entity will have to be registered in Fastlane and entered as a sub with a separate detailed budget, justification, and letter of commitment:
+Georgia Tech will incur overhead on the first $25,000, and the entity will have to be registered in Fastlane/Research.gov and entered as a sub with a separate detailed budget, justification, and letter of commitment:

 - Does the entity's statement of work represent an intellectually significant portion of the programmatic decision making?